grimme-lab/xtb_docs/source/basics.rst

 Maybe you have to adjust the geometry by hand again, if even this fails.

-``xtb`` offers eight predefined levels for the geometry optimization, which can be chosen appending the level to the optimization flag as
+``xtb`` offers eight predefined levels for the geometry optimization, which can be chosen by appending the level to the optimization flag as in

 .. code:: bash